 The value of customer loyalty programs has long been documented by various publications and studies.
 For instance, in 2020, Harvard Business Review found that having strong customer loyalty can generate 2.5 times greater revenue than companies that don’t (in the same industry).

-There are multiple conversational AI use cases of conversational tech in customer loyalty programs, including using chatbots to automate customer engagement.
+There are multiple Conversational AI examples of conversational tech in customer loyalty programs, including using chatbots to automate customer engagement.
 Consumers want to feel rewarded and acknowledged but doing this manually is impossible and automated CRM solutions are expensive.
 Chatbots are thus, a great option for engaging customers efficiently after certain triggers (such as making a purchase or adding products to the cart).
 Some ways of using chatbots to strengthen customer loyalty and drive engagement include:

 - sending personalized messages after certain actions